nystudio107/craft-richvariables/README.md

 ![Screenshot](resources/screenshots/richvariables00.png)

+## Issues:

+* The icon is broken for Craft 3; `Craft.getResourceUrl()` doesn't seem to work right, and I'm not sure how to get the URL to the icon in the Asset Bundle

 ## Rich Variables Overview

 Rich Variables allows you to easily use Craft Globals as variables in Rich Text fields.